-The packet will include a student's lesson, and possibly one or more devotional Roadmaps, for you to review.
-There will be Crossroads stationery for you to use to write a letter to the student and a pre-addressed envelope for you to mail the reviewed lesson and the letter to the student.
+The packet will include a student's lesson for you to review, a sheet of Crossroads stationery for you to use to write a letter to the student and a pre-addressed envelope for you to mail the reviewed lesson and the letter to the student.
 You will occasionally find other items or notes for the student.